konradzawadka/lambda-http-native/README.md

 ## Usage

 Example usage with dynamo db app.
-Policy for all dbs and logs in Account.
+Policy for all tables and logs in Account.

 ```
 resource "aws_iam_policy" "dynamodbPolicy" {